CARV-ICS-FORTH/kubernetes-riscv64/README.md

 docker push carvicsforth/klipper-helm:v0.8.0-build20230716
 ```

-Any other necessary container images (like the `pause` container) can be found in the `images` folder.
+Other necessary container images, like the `pause` and `traefik` containers, can be found in the `images` folder.

 ## Applications